-One of the most useful expressions is to ask how to say something in Japanese.
-You can accomplish this by using the verb いいます "say" as shown below.
+One of the most useful expressions in Japanese is asking how to say something.
+You can do this by using the verb いいます (“to say”), as shown below.

 Japanese House